 From November 2010 to March 2011, Thompson called 153 high school basketball games as part of “The Quest 2: 150.”

 “I went all over the place,” he said.
 “A big chunk of the games were from a couple of local high schools that made a deep run into the playoffs.”

 From 2011 to 2014 Thompson was the “Voice of the Leathernecks” at his college alma mater, calling football and basketball games.
 At the same time, he was a part-time sportswriter for the McDonough County Voice.

 His announcing expertise landed him a four-month stint with the Peoria Chiefs in 2012 as a public address announcer and producing broadcasts.

 Thompson shifted gears in June 2014, taking a job as a business development specialist and transportation broker at the Allen Lund Company in Middleton, Wisconsin.

-Through it all, his love for the Cubs never wavered.
+Through it all, his love for all things Cubs never wavered.
 He made his first trek to Wrigley Field when he was 19.
 His favorite piece of memorabilia is a game-used second base from the 2017 NLCS.